jackdawe/MBP/README.md

 ### Parameters

 - string **mp** : the path to the directory contraining your 8 dataset tensors.
 These tensors must keep their original names.
 Default: root directory.
-- string **mdl** : the path to the file that will contain the trained model.
+- string **mdl** : the path and prefix to the file that will contain the trained model.
+Default: ../temp/model
+- string **tag** : a suffix for some files generated during training.
+Default: root directory.
 - int **depth??** :
 - int **size??** :
 - float **lr** : learning rate.
 Default: 0.001
-- int **n** : Number of iterations.
-Default: 10000
+- int **e** : Number of epochs.
+Default: 100
 - int **bs** : batch size.
 Default: 32
 - float **beta** : state loss multiplicative coefficient.
 Total loss = beta * stateloss + reward loss.
 Default: 1.
-- bool **asp** : If set to false, the neural network will only be provided with the initial state for each sample.
-The next states are then calculated using the model's previous predictions.
-Default: true.
+- float **lp1** : The reward loss is penalized when it has a high error on rare events to speed training.
+This is a coefficient ranging from 0 to infinity.
+The higher the value, the more the model is penalized for having a high error when predicting a reward corresponding to the agent reaching the waypoint and turning the right signal on.
+Default: 0
+- float **lp2** : This is a coefficient ranging from 0 to infinity.
+The higher the value, the more the model is penalized for having a high error when predicting a reward corresponding to the agent reaching the waypoint and turning the wrong signal on.
+Default: 0

+### Example

 # Full example on how to make the model based planner work